 There are loads of social media platforms to choose from.
 By now, you’ll hopefully have a really clear idea of the one that’s right for you and your audience.

 Whichever it is, familiarise yourself with it.
 Dig around, watch what other people are doing with it, look for the FAQs and how-to sections (usually found via the platform’s ‘help’ button) and speak to colleagues about it.
+Buffer has some really helpful resources to help you get a feel for each social media platform.

 When you set up your account, make it really clear what it’s for.
 That planning you did earlier pays off now: your clearly-defined purpose outlines why your target audience should follow you.
 Put it in the bio.